Ponies in Skyros

 The Ponies of Skyros: The mountains to the southeast of Skyros town are home to the unique breed of ponies which exist on the island since their introduction there by the Athenians in the 8th century BC.
-This rare breed can only be found on Skyros and they number only a few hundreds today.
-Since the old times the ponies have lived, evolved and developed their unique characteristics here isolated from the rest of the Greek islands and the mainland.
+This rare breed can only be found on Skyros and they number only a few hundred today.
+Since the old times, the ponies have lived, evolved and developed their unique characteristics here isolated from the rest of the Greek islands and the mainland.

 The ponies are comparatively short, as they are 9.1 to 11 hands (avg.
-105 cm) and small bodied owing to the low food availability in the mountains.
-They come in the nice coats of Bay (reddish brown hair with black mane and tail) and also rarely in Gray (white hair on black skin) or Palomino (golden brown hair with white mane and tail).
-Skyros ponies have small heads, wide bordered eyes, long falling manes and thin straight shoulders.
+105 cm) and small-bodied owing to the low food availability in the mountains.
+They come in the nice coats of Bay (reddish-brown hair with black mane and tail) and also rarely in Gray (white hair on black skin) or Palomino (golden brown hair with white mane and tail).
+Skyros ponies have small heads, wide bordered eyes, long falling manes, and thin straight shoulders.

 However, the mechanization of farming has affected their numbers badly.
-Cross breeding with donkeys prevailed and the farmers goats and sheep have taken over the mountain food and water resources, leading to a decrease in the number of pure bred ponies.
-Still they are valued and loved by the natives and there are missions underway by the government and non profit organizations to secure their survival.
+Crossbreeding with donkeys prevailed and the farmers' goats and sheep have taken over the mountain food and water resources, leading to a decrease in the number of purebred ponies.
+Still, they are valued and loved by the natives and there are missions underway by the government and nonprofit organizations to secure their survival.
 You can see the ponies at the Skyrian Pony Centre on the way to Atsitsa bay.